 - Scalability to any classroom or complimentary suite

 - Licensing and support costsAutomatic scheduling is limited

 How do you record lectures?

 More and more classrooms are being set up with hardware-based audio and video equipment that allows instructors to record in-class lectures.
-But now, thanks to software-based platforms, lectures and videos for online courses can be recorded outside of the classroom as well.
+But now, thanks to software-based platforms, you can record lectures and videos for online courses outside of the classroom as well.

 Step 1: Record your video

 Whether you’re using a recorder for in-class lectures or capturing content on a laptop in your office, it all starts with recording.

 Camtasia makes it super easy to cut out unwanted content and add interactive elements to keep students focused and engaged.
 With an intuitive interface, you can easily trim parts of a video you don’t want to include, such as off-topic discussions or technical issues, and create a polished final product that engages students.

 As well as keeping the actual content of your video void of distractions and “dead time”, you can use Camtasia to add a variety of interactive elements, such hotspots and animations.
 Even little pops of color can help students pay more attention to the material being covered.

 Another one of Camtasia’s standout features is its compatibility with PowerPoint and the ability to import PowerPoint slides directly into Camtasia, allowing you to seamlessly integrate your pre-existing content.
 This not only saves valuable preparation time, but also provides a format that students are familiar with, which helps bridge the gap between traditional lecture styles and dynamic video content.